Pulling Apart 2-spheres in 4-manifolds: Whitney towers

 \subsection{Some properties of Whitney towers}

 For future reference, we note here some elementary properties of Whitney towers and their intersection invariants.

-Let $A$ support an order $n$ Whitney tower $\cW$ in a $4$--manifold $X$.
-We will consider the effects on $\tau_n(\cW)$ of changing the order zero surfaces (connected components) $A_i$ of $A$ by the operations of re-indexing, including parallel copies, taking internal sums of components, switching orientations, and deleting components; all of which preserve the property that $A$ supports an order $n$ Whitney tower.
+Let $A:\Sigma\to X$ support an order $n$ Whitney tower $\cW\subset X$, where $\Sigma$ has $m$ connected components $\Sigma_i$.
+We will consider the effects on $\tau_n(\cW)$ of changing the order $0$ surfaces $A_i:\Sigma_i\to X$ of $A$ by the operations of re-indexing, including parallel copies, taking internal sums, switching orientations, and deletions; all of which preserve the property that $A$ supports an order $n$ Whitney tower.
+We will focus on the case where $X$ is simply connected, which will be used in Section~\ref{sec:proof-thm-in-X-L}.
+(Analogous properties hold in the non-simply connected setting, although when taking internal sums (\ref{subsec:connected-sums}) some care would be needed in keeping track of the effect on the edge decorations due to choices of arcs guiding the sums.)